Segments and Custom Data

 Keila makes it easy to manage and import custom contact data.
 All custom data is represented as a single JSON object.
 You can inspect and edit it in the contact editor.

-Using Liquid Templating in Camapigns
+Using Liquid Templating in Campaigns

 Keila fully supports Shopify’s Liquid templating language in campaigns and email subjects.